top of page

 • Meat has everything your body needs.

-• You don't need fiber - it's likely contributing significantly to your digestive issues.
+• You don't need fiber - it's likely contributing significantly to any digestive issues you may have.

 • You don't need carbohydrates - your body makes what it needs.
 Think of carbohydrates as a stimulant drug.
 That's how the body responds to carbohydrates, especially refined carbohydrates and sugars.